johtela/litscript/index.md

 * Interactive
 * TypeScript

-_Document your web applications while you are developing them._
+_Document your frontend projects while you are developing them._

 <a href="introduction.html">Learn more »</a>
 </section>

 <section>

-## What Is It?
+## Different Kind of Web Builder

 <a href="https://en.wikipedia.org/wiki/Donald_Knuth">
     <img src="images/knuth-tshirt-show.jpg"/>
 </a>

-_LiTScript_ is a documentation generation tool that draws inspiration from [literate programming][].
-It extracts documentation from [TypeScript][] projects and produces feature-rich web sites.
-Its goal is to make creating and maintaining project documentation as effortless as possible.
+_LiTScript_ is a web toolkit inspired by [literate programming][].
+It can create both static and dynamic sites, although it mainly functions as static site generator and build tool.

+In addition to your web site or frontend library _LiTScript_ produces also developer documentation.
+This is the fundamental idea of literate programming.
+You combine [markdown][] documentation with your code, and as a result, you get an interactive book that explains how your project works.

+This web site is generated from the [source][] of the _LiTScript_ project.
+It showcases what you can build with it.

 </section>
 <section>